 6. Set yourself a goal

 When we’re feeling exhausted and a little lost some days it seems almost impossible to brush our teeth, let alone get up and do something that falls completely outside the realms of our comfort zone.
 But it’s so important to do things that increase our energy levels.
 Pick something that’s always challenged you and set yourself a goal to tackle it.

 7. Be a kid again

 Right now you have the perfect excuse!
-No one is going to tell you to grow up and act your age if you’re out jumping in puddle, or playing on the trampoline, or building a fort with your child.
-Just try to spend a little time each week getting down at their level and doing whatever it is they like to do.
-Let go of your inhibitions.
-Just ride the wave of fun.
+No one is going to tell you to grow up and act your age if you’re out jumping in puddles, playing on the trampoline or building a fort with your child.
+Try to spend a little time each day getting down at their level and doing whatever it is they like to do.
+Let go of your inhibitions and ride the wave of fun.